aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/04-aws-ec2-dashboard.md

 Spend a few minutes familiarizing yourself with the layout of the dashboard:

-- Left pane: Tools and features, such as the saved Amazon Machine Images (AMIs), storage volumes, and ssh keys.
+- Left pane: Tools and features, such as the saved Amazon Machine Images (AMIs), storage volumes, and ssh keys (Key Pairs).
 - Center: Resource listings and the ability to launch an instance.
 - Right pane: General information, such as documentation and pricing.